shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

-Install the Ubuntu MATE in the Raspberry Pi 3 (TurtleBot3 Basic)
+Install the Ubuntu MATE in the Raspberry Pi 3 (TurtleBot3 BURGER)
 ----------------------------------------------------------------

 ..
-WARNING:: Following steps need a SDcard reader to install the TurtleBot3 Basic image.
+WARNING:: Following steps need a SDcard reader to install the TurtleBot3 BURGER image.

 ..
-WARNING:: The SDcard should have its capacity more than **8 GB** for the installation of the TurtleBot3 Basic image.
+WARNING:: The SDcard should have its capacity more than **8 GB** for the installation of the TurtleBot3 BURGER image.

 Download the disk image file for Raspberry Pi 3 from the following link.
-The disk image file contains ``Ubuntu MATE 16.04.1`` and ``ROS kinetic kame``, and all ROS packages which are needed for TurtleBot3 Basic.
+The disk image file contains ``Ubuntu MATE 16.04.1`` and ``ROS kinetic kame``, and all ROS packages which are needed for TurtleBot3 BURGER.

 - https://goo.gl/uOvWLh